-If you're trying to find a place to smoke a cigar, CigarScore.com is the best place to find and rate cigar lounges and cigar-friendly bars, restaurants, patios, and porches.
+Simply put, if you're trying to find a place to smoke a cigar, CigarScore.com is the best place to find and rate where to smoke, including cigar lounges and cigar-friendly bars, restaurants, patios, and porches.
 If you're looking for a place to enjoy your next cigar, whether locally or while traveling, CigarScore.com is the resource for you!

 CigarScore is NOT an app!

 Unlike most smoking-related apps, CigarScore can never get banned from the AppStore, the Google Play store, or anywhere else.
 Because CigarScore is a website, we control the experience, and we can remain 100% free for you to use.